ksindi/flask-sqlacodegen/README.md

 flask-sqlacodegen
 =================

-Fork from <a href="https://pypi.python.org/pypi/sqlacodegen">sqlacodegen</a>.
+Fork of <a href="https://pypi.python.org/pypi/sqlacodegen">sqlacodegen</a>.
 Based off of version 1.1.6.

 What's different:
 * Support for Flask-SQLAlchemy syntax using `--flask` option.
 All this means: